 The aims of ANZPRA are:

-to facilitate all aspects of placental research, including relationships between placenta, mother and fetus.
+to facilitate all aspects of placental research, including relationships between placenta, mother/birth parent and fetus.
 Topics of interest include placental development, structure, physiology, metabolism, endocrinology, microbiology, pathology, immunology, pharmacology, cell biology and biochemistry

 to provide a multidisciplinary scientific forum for researchers interested in placental studies

 to provide, where appropriate, a formal association for the representation of members’ interests in relation to governments, granting institutions and private organisations.

 facilitating contact between any persons or groups interested in any aspect of placental research.
 ANZPRA will cooperate with other scientific organisations with related interests

 assisting any such group or persons with the aid of speakers or educational and scientific material

 organising conferences or teaching programs in conjunction with any appropriate organisation anywhere in the world or, if necessary, organising such activities independently

 making any publications, either in combination with other organisations or independently, as may be needed.

 The constituted bodies of ANZPRA are the Executive Committee and the General Assembly.